-BS in Management with a Concentration in Management Information Systems (MIS)
+BS in Business Administration Concentration: Management Information Systems (MIS)

 (effective Fall 2012)The Undergraduate management concentration in Management Information Systems (MIS) is geared towards preparing students for careers in a variety of IT-related fields.
 Some of the career opportunities for MIS students include Systems Analyst, Information Systems Consultant, Network Administrator, Database Administrator, Web Developer, and Programmer.
 The School of Management MIS concentration services the needs of students and their prospective employers in two ways: